-where $\mu$ is a non-negative measure that is zero in countable sets, $\alpha_j = \nu(\phi, a_j)$, and $\delta_{a_j}$ is the Dirac delta measure.
-We restate the sufficient condition on the weights $\alpha_j$ of the decomposition (\ref{eq:Rdecomp}) of the Riesz measure obtained by \cite{jucha2012remark}:
+where $\mu$ is a non-negative measure that is zero in countable sets, $\alpha_j = \nu(\phi_1, a_j)$, and $\delta_{a_j}$ is the Dirac delta measure.
+We restate the condition on the weights $\alpha_j$ of the decomposition (\ref{eq:Rdecomp}) of the Riesz measure, sufficient for infinite dimensionality of $A^p(D_{\phi}(\mathbb{C}))$, obtained by \cite{jucha2012remark}: